chemzqm/component-compare/Readme.md

 Get the diff of two versions of component from command line.

+By default, it checks duplicates component and prompt you to select two version for comparison.

 Need `colordiff` installed to show the diff in command line, on MacOS you can do

     brew install colordiff